JeanCarl00s/JeanCarl00s/README.md

  # Jean Fernandes

  👋 Hello!
 My name is Jean Carlos, I'm from Brazil.
-I'm programming student.

 I am student of development and analysis of system.
 I'm looking for opportunities. </br>
-I like to code for mobile </br>
+I like to code </br>
-Which Technology I'm studying is Kotlin, React-Native and Flutter. </br>
+I'm studying Python,SQL and tools to automate tasks. </br>
-Currently I'm "Jovem Aprendiz" at Magazine Luiza.
+Currently I'm Logistc Assistent at Magazine Luiza.

--  👨‍🎓 I'm 18 years old
+-  👨‍🎓 I'm 19 years old
 - 📍 Louveira - SP

 #### Where to Find me